ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-14-meeting-said.md

 ![Photos of Said's friends](/assets/images/IMG_2041.jpg)

 They stayed in touch via (traditional) mail.
-Unfortunately, they lost track of each other and Said hasn't been able to find them on Facebook.
+Unfortunately, they lost track of each other and Said hasn't been able to find them on Facebook, yet.
 I posted some of the pictures in a few Facebook groups.
 Maybe we'll be able to find his friends?

 I was a bit sad when I had to say goodbye to Said.
 I really enjoyed the time that we spent together.